WEKA

 • Transparent local access – From a host perspective, the data is accessed as if it’s local to the host that is accessing it.

-• Coherent access – DFS file data is managed so that it appears to the host(s) as if it’s all within a single file system, even though its data could be distributed across many storage devices/servers and locations.
+• Coherent access – DFS shared file data is managed so that it appears to the host(s) as if it’s all within a single file system, even though its data could be distributed across many storage devices/servers and locations.

 • Great large-file streaming throughput – DFS systems emerged to supply high-streaming performance for HPC workloads, and most continue to do so.